The S in ESG: How to Communicate Social Impact

 In the pursuit of ethical business practices, upholding human rights is non-negotiable.
 Companies must ensure that their operations and supply chains respect human rights, free from any endorsement or perpetuation of human rights abuses.
 This commitment aligns with the broader global effort to champion human dignity and prevent exploitation.

 Content marketing strategy: A company committed to upholding human rights could launch an educational content campaign.
-This campaign could consist of informative blog posts, infographics, and videos discussing the importance of human rights in business operations and supply chains.
+This campaign could include informative blog posts, infographics, and videos that discuss the importance of human rights in business operations and supply chains.

 Additionally, the company could collaborate with human rights experts to create in-depth resources addressing key issues and challenges.